Jayy001/SimPlaza/README.md

 ```

 Note: Using the file option also works with `--magnet` and `--default` option, so if you want to automate it all from one command I would use `simplaza --default --magnet file.txt` to automatically send every addon to your torrent client without any user interaction

+# Disclaimer
+I am in no way shape or form associated with `simplaza.org`, this is just a tool I made to help automate the process of searching the site.
+Please check the license before using this for more information.